Verceram – a mid century mystery

 I first set eyes on Verceram pottery when I moved to France, and was immediately struck by how different it was from other 1960s ceramics I knew.
 With its bold contrasts and groovy shapes, it might have come from another universe.

-In fact, it came from closer to home – Montreuil, just outside Paris, and the owner/designer was a Monsieur Caux.
+In fact, it came from closer to home.
+The factory was in Montreuil, not far from Paris, and the owner/designer was a Monsieur Caux.
 It was in business from the 1940s until 1971 – broadly speaking, les trente glorieuses.
 When it closed, Fourmantreaux & Dèsvres reportedly bought up the moulds and continued production for a short while.
 As for Verceram, it left behind no archives and quite a few questions.

 Mid century zing